 Birth and Education

 Victor Ukpolo was born on 23 March 1950 in Lagos to Samuel Obuje and Gladys University.
 Not much is known about his life in Nigeria.
 In 1972, he immigrated to the US to begin his undergraduate studies in Economics at the University of Maryland, graduating in 1975.
 He then went on to complete a Master of Arts degree in Economics at the American University in 1977, and in 1985, he bagged a PhD in Economics from American University, Washington.
-To finance his education, he worked in a restaurant washing dishes and drove taxicabs in the District of Columbia.
+To finance his education, he worked in a Chinese restaurant washing dishes, in an office building in Washington DC as a security guard, and drove taxicabs in the District of Columbia.
 His efforts, work, and struggles in the US climaxed in his appointment as a chancellor at SUNO.
-He is thought to be the first native-born Nigerian to head a university in the United States
+He is thought to be the first native-born Nigerian to head a university in the United States.

 On 19 March 2009, a newspaper editorial praised Ukpolo for his efforts in securing funding for the rebuilding of the SUNO campus.
 The newspaper, The Times-Picayune, also highlighted the Nigerian’s role in saving the jobs of about 50 employees of the university who would otherwise have lost their jobs, had funding for rebuilding and commencement of full academic activities not been obtained.
 Significantly too, Ukpolo had, in the midst of the crisis that engulfed the university, managed to stave off attempts by the Southern University System to merge SUNO with the neighbouring University of New Orleans.
 In fact, he was commended by Tony Clayton, the then chair of the Board of Supervisors for the Southern University System, for being able to make the right decisions amid tough and challenging circumstances.
 He further described him as someone that he could be counted on to do “the right thing for SUNO”.
 On 15 March 2016, Ukpolo resigned as the Chancellor of the Southern University of New Orleans, ending a ten-year-term that started in 2006.